2019 Jaguar I-Pace undercuts Tesla Model X by $10,000

-That gives the I-Pace a $10,000 gap between it and the least expensive, the 75D.
+That gives the I-Pace a $10,000 gap between it and the least expensive Model X, the 75D.
 Range on the two cars is similar, with the Model X 75D offering 237 miles of range while the I-Pace squeaks past it at an estimated 240 miles.
 The I-Pace also out-accelerates the 75D, taking 4.5 seconds to hit 60 mph versus 4.9.

 There's also the concern of dwindling tax incentives.
 Tesla only sells electric vehicles, and it's selling a decent amount of them.
-Tesla expects to deliver its 200,000th credit-qualifying vehicle in 2018,, at which point the credit will halve for six months, then get halved again for another six months before disappearing entirely.
+Tesla expects to deliver its 200,000th credit-qualifying vehicle in 2018, according to an SEC filing, at which point the credit will halve for six months, then get halved again for another six months before disappearing entirely.

 Jaguar doesn't offer any vehicles that meet the criteria for the full $7,500 tax incentive, and as such, it has a very long way to go before it achieves that same milestone.
 Such is the drawback of being one of the first automakers to bring EVs to market in a big way.

 2019 Jaguar I-Pace is an electric cat with some proper hustle